 Where overall negative impacts have been recorded, it is likely that support from TAs has substituted rather than supplemented teaching from teachers.
 In the most positive examples, it is likely that support and training will have been provided for both teachers and TAs so that they understand how to work together effectively, e.g. by making time for discussion before and after lessons.

-There is also evidence that working with TAs can lead to improvements in pupils’ attitudes, and also to positive effects in terms of teacher morale and reduced stress.
+There is also evidence that working with TAs can lead to improvements in learners’ attitudes, and also to positive effects in terms of teacher morale and reduced stress.

 Research which focuses on teaching assistants who provide one to one or small group support shows a stronger positive benefit of between three and five additional months on average.
 Often support is based on a clearly specified approach which teaching assistants have been trained to deliver.
 Though comparisons with qualified teachers suggest that teaching assistants tend not to be as effective in terms of raising attainment (achieving, on average about half the gains), studies suggest that benefits are possible across subjects and at both primary and secondary level.